abdelaziz-mahdy/video_player_media_kit/README.md

 Everything ready.

-The minimum supported macOS version is 11.0
+The minimum supported macOS version is 11.0,set MACOSX_DEPLOYMENT_TARGET = 11.0 `macos\Runner.xcodeproj\project.pbxproj`

 Also, during the build phase, the following warnings are not critical and cannot be silenced: